 To excel at maintaining a schedule, it’s important to allow yourself time to focus on work and to tend to your own personal and social responsibilities.
 Fill each day with a healthy combination of practical check-ins with your colleagues and managers.
 Include time to chat with coworkers and collaborate with your peers as well.
 Chatting to them will ensure that you remain a valued and active member of your work team, and make team projects and collaboration easier to fulfil when the time comes.

 Remote work tends to eliminate the ability to casually interact with your colleagues, so you will very likely need to be more intentional about keeping in touch.
 Use popular collaborative communication tools like Zoom, Slack or Google Hangouts to achieve this.
 You should also schedule a time to spend socializing with friends, family members and loved ones to maintain a sustainable work-life balance.

 5. Use time tracking software

 Time tracking software is one of the best tools you can employ to streamline your remote work schedule and keep track of how much time you spend on certain tasks.
 Digital apps like Apploye offer a host of time tracking and work management tools, including task management, scheduling features, field service tracking, and projects and budgeting features.
-They also include employee monitoring with screenshots, invoicing tools, payroll software, team and admin management tools and more.
+They also include remote employee monitoring with screenshots, invoicing tools, payroll software, team and admin management tools, and more.